survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 To give you a simple example, instead of having *app.js* (100 kB), we could end up with *app.js* (10 kB) and *vendor.js* (90 kB).
 Now changes made to the application are cheap for the clients that have already used the application earlier.

-Caching comes with its own problems.
+Caching comes with its problems.
 One of those is cache invalidation.
 We'll discuss a potential approach related to that in the *Adding Hashes to Filenames* chapter.

 Bundle splitting isn't the only way out.
 The *Code Splitting* chapter discusses another, more granular way.